JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Home/following selector should always be on top and the posts underneath to be blurred #DONE

 ## Search bar for profiles / posts
+- Create a separate search results page #DONE
-- Return posts that contain the query in the post body
+- Return posts that contain the query in the post body with infinite scroll
+- Add those blue lines to the selected category of search results
 - Return profiles if user selects people
 - If the query starts with @ then show profiles first but still show posts afterwards
-- For the profiles show 3 profiles and a show more tab, for posts implement useInfiniteQuery
+- For the profiles show 3 profiles and a show more tab, for posts
 - Search by hashtags

 ## Messaging
 - Separate page where users can message each other

+## Recommended Users to follow
+- Display users that the current user is not following on the right below the trends

 ## Mentioning users
 - If the word starts with an @ and is part of the list of users then then it should be blue #DONE